winya/api-docs/_posts/android/0.5/README.md

 Other errors:

 *   `onInvalidApiKey()` – The provided Ustream Player SDK key is not authorized to play this content.
-You need to create a new Player library instance to provide the correct key.
+You need to create a new Player SDK instance to provide the correct key.
 The key needs to be set upon init:
 `ustreamPlayer.initWithContent(USTREAM_PLAYER_SDK_KEY, contentDescriptor);`

 *   `onNoSuchContent()` – The requested live channel or recorded video does not exist.

 *   `onContentNotPlayable()` – The requested recorded video is not available in a playable format.

-*   `onRestricted()` – There are security restrictions set for the channel, that does not enable the library to play this content, or your channel has reached its maximum concurrent viewer number.
+*   `onRestricted()` – There are security restrictions set for the channel, that does not enable the Player SDK to play this content, or your channel has reached its maximum concurrent viewer number.
 The latter can be resolved by retrying later, to resolve the former the channel's settings have to be modified.

 ## Customizing the Player UI

 #### The appearance of the Player is fully customizable.
 The provided sample application contains an example appearance with resources.

-See _src/main/res/layout/layout_video.xml_ in the sample app.
+See `/src/main/res/layout/layout_video.xml` in the sample app.

 ## Localization

-Localization is totally up to you, but there is an example in the _strings.xml_ file of the sample application, containing the most likely needed strings.
+Localization is totally up to you, but there is an example in the `strings.xml` file of the sample application, containing the most likely needed strings.

 ## Changelog

 **Changes in version 0.5.x compared to version [0.4.x]**:

 *   Removed Joda-Time dependency from the user facing interface for greater flexibility.
-Though Joda-Time is still used inside the library for now, therefore it must be included as a dependency.
+Though Joda-Time is still used inside the Player SDK for now, therefore it must be included as a dependency.

-*   Library deploy moved from local Maven repo to AAR file.
+*   Player SDK deployment moved from local Maven repo to AAR file.
 We are switching to the simple AAR file deploy until a proper artifact repository is available.

 *   Bug fixes and stability improvements